The Outside of Your Eyes

 Conjunctiva

-Description: This is a mucus membrane that covers the front of your eyeball.
-It is a lining which covers the white of your eye and has oxygen supplied by tiny blood vessels.
+The conjunctiva is a mucus membrane that covers the front part of your eyeball.
+It serves as a thin lining over the white part of your eye and receives oxygen supply from tiny blood vessels.

 Function:

-The conjunctiva is important as it acts as a seal, preventing objects like your eyelashes and your contact lenses from moving behind your eyeball.
-It also helps spread your tears over your eyes.
+The conjunctiva acts as a protective seal, preventing objects like eyelashes and contact lenses from moving behind your eyeball.
+It also aids in spreading tears over the surface of your eyes, contributing to overall eye health.

 Pupil

-Description: The pupil is simply a hole in the iris.
-It’s the small black hole found in the centre of your eyes.
+The pupil is a small black opening located in the centre of your iris.

 Function:

-The pupil allows light to enter your eyes and pass onto the retina.
-The muscles surrounding the pupil allow it to change size automatically depending on the light levels.
-The pupil gets larger in the dark, to stimulate the peripheral retina, allowing you to see more clearly, and on bright, sunny days the pupil gets smaller to reduce the amount of harmful rays entering the eyes.
+The pupil allows light to enter your eyes and reach the retina.
+The muscles surrounding the pupil enable it to change size automatically in response to light levels.
+In darkness, the pupil enlarges to stimulate the peripheral retina, allowing better vision.
+Conversely, in bright light, the pupil contracts to minimise the intake of potentially harmful rays.

 Iris

-Function: The iris has a ring of muscular tissue, which allows it to alter the size of the pupil.
-It also acts as a wall separating the front and back of your eyes.
+The iris contains a ring of muscular tissue that regulates the size of the pupil.
+It also acts as a barrier, separating the front and back parts of your eyes.

 Cornea

-Description: The cornea is the transparent layer that covers the coloured part of your eyes, which includes the iris, pupil and anterior chamber (the space between the cornea and the iris).
-It has no blood vessel supply, but it does have a number of nerves.
-Hence why it is a very sensitive part of your eyes.
+The cornea is the transparent layer that covers the coloured part of your eye, including the iris, pupil, and anterior chamber (the space between the cornea and the iris).
+It lacks blood vessels, but it does have numerous nerves, making it a highly sensitive part of your eye.

-Function: The cornea has many important roles.
-One of which is to help focus incoming light onto the retina.
-Also, the high intensity of nerve fibres help to detect any foreign bodies entering your eye, which makes you blink repeatedly to wash out the particles.
+The cornea plays multiple essential roles.
+One of its primary functions is to help focus incoming light onto the retina.
+Additionally, the high density of nerve fibres in the cornea helps detect foreign bodies, triggering a blinking reflex to remove any particles.

 Tear Duct

-Description: This is found in the corner of your eyes closest to your nose.
+The tear duct is located in the corner of your eye closest to your nose.

-Function: Any excess tears are taken away from the surface of your eyes through your tear duct known as the puncta.
-This is why, when you are suffering from watery eyes, from either crying or any allergies, your nose runs, and sometimes you can taste the salt from your tears.
+Any excess tears are drained from the surface of your eyes through the tear duct, also known as the puncta.
+This drainage system is why your nose runs when your eyes are watery from crying or allergies, and sometimes you can even taste the salt from your tears.

 Lacrimal Gland

-Description: The lacrimal gland is located under the upper eyelid.
+The lacrimal gland is situated under your upper eyelid.

 The Inside of Your Eyes